sous-chefs/windows_ad/README.md

 -------

 ### Actions
-- :create: Adds users to Active Directory
+- :create: Adds a user object to Active Directory.
-- :modify: Modifies an existing object of a specific type in the directory.
+- :modify: Modifies an user object.
-- :move:  Rename an object without moving it in the directory tree, or move an object from its current location in the directory to a new location within a single domain controller.
+- :move:  Rename an user object without moving it in the directory tree, or move an object from its current location in the directory to a new location within a single domain controller.
-- :delete:  Remove objects of the specified type from Active Directory.
+- :delete:  Remove an user object from Active Directory.

 ### Attribute Parameters

 - name: name attribute.
 Name of the user object.
 - domain_name: FQDN
 - ou: Organization Unit path where object is located.
-- options: ability to pass additional options
+- options: ability to pass additional options http://technet.microsoft.com/en-us/library/cc731279.aspx
 - reverse: allows the reversing of "First Name Last Name" to "Last Name, First Name"

 ### Examples